Cherry Shrimp Selective Breeding Guide For Beginners

 Tips When Performing Culling

-• Culling can be done considering many aspects such as: deformity, pattern, color, etc. But, there should be a priority.
-The most important thing to do is to remove the deformed shrimps first.
+• Culling can be done considering many aspects, such as deformity, pattern, color, etc. But there should be a priority.
+The most important thing to do is to remove the deformed shrimp first.
 After deformity, you should consider color and pattern.
-Achieving a good color through selective breeding can be very hard as color isn’t easy to get by breeding.
+Achieving a good color through selective breeding can be very hard, as color isn’t easy to get by breeding.

 • Don’t get impatient seeing transparent baby shrimps.
 At the baby stage, cherry shrimps don’t show much color.
 They start to show more color as they age.
 Around the breeding stage, the shrimps should show their true potential color.
 So, don’t get impatient and wait until your shrimps are at least one centimeter long.
 I won’t recommend culling them too early.
 I wait until they reach sexual maturity.